thingsboard/tbmq/k8s/README.md

 ```

 After a while when all resources will be successfully started you can open `http://{your-cluster-ip}:30001` in your browser (for ex. `http://172.17.0.3:30001`).
-You should see the ThingsBoard login page.
+You should see the ThingsBoard MQTT Broker login page.
 **Note:** you can check your Minikube IP with this command:

 ```